deepkit-rest/rest/README.md

 }
 ```

-If all the Actions in a Resource should be protected by a Guard, we can prepend the group to all the Actions by apply the `@http.group()` decorator directly to the Resource:
+If all the Actions in a Resource should be protected by a Guard, we can prepend the group to all the Actions by applying the `@http.group()` decorator directly at the Resource:

 ```ts
 @rest.resource(Book, "books")